 Sweet Potato Soup with Lentils is a hearty, filling vegan soup that will warm you up this fall and winter.
-Vegetables, lentils, sweet potatoes and spices and simmered to create the perfect stew to pair with a crust piece of bread!
+Vegetables, lentils, sweet potatoes and spices and simmered to create the perfect soup to pair with a crust piece of bread!
 This soup also freezes well for later.

 SWEET POTATO SOUP WITH LENTILS

 The weather is getting cooler and I have soups on rotation in my house.
+Soup season is the best season.

 I love a good red lentil soup recipe like this Moroccan Carrot Red Lentil Soup, Moroccan Red Lentil Soup, Lebanese Lentil Soup and this Slow Cooker Lentil Soup.

 This soup has a lot to love – it is vegan, filling, healthy and makes great leftovers.
 I like to make a big batch and use it for leftovers.
+In fact, I think it tastes better the next day when the spices really meld together.
+As we head into winter I like to make a few batches of these types of soups and freeze some for later.

 It makes an easy dinner that you can pull out during the week when you are in a pinch!